apache/submarine/website/docs/devDocs/IntegrationTestE2E.md

 ## Run E2E test locally

 1. Ensure you have setup the submarine locally.
-If not, you can refer to `Submarine Local Deployment`.
+If not, you can refer to [Quickstart](../gettingStarted/quickstart.md).

 2. Forward port